kvijaykrish/TrafficSignClassifier/README.md

 To cross validate my model, I randomly split the training data into a training set and validation set.
 I did this by ...

-My final training set had X number of images.
+My final training set had 4x34000 number of images.
 My validation set and test set had Y and Z number of images.

 The sixth code cell of the IPython notebook contains the code for augmenting the data set.
+I decided to generate additional data because:
+1. The inital train data set has more images in one class and few images in another class
+2. Hence the training could be biased to the classes with more images.

-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques:
+1. I added more images in the class which had few original images.
+2. This is done by adding modified images by appling affine transformation (rotation, shear, translation) on exisitng images

 Here is an example of an original image and an augmented image:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the following:
+1. The inital training data set had 34799 images of size 32x32x3
+2. The agumented data set consists of 4 sets of 34000 images of size 32x32x1 + 1 set of preprocessed original image set of 34799 images of size 32x32x1
+3. Each of the augumeted images set has 1/4th of the preprocessed original image set + remaing images are augumeted images

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.